OutSystems/docs-odc/src/eap/security.md

 ## Monitoring and support

-OutSystems has formal policies and procedures to manage security incidents.
-This ensures any incident is handled correctly and promptly.
-The Security Incident Management Procedures define the response to vulnerabilities in ODC infrastructure, security breaches, and incidents.
-The procedure describes how incidents are identified, reported, and acted on.
+OutSystems maintains formal policies and procedures for managing security incidents.
+This ensures appropriate and prompt handling of any incident.
+The Security Incident Management Procedures outline the response to vulnerabilities in ODC infrastructure, security breaches, and incidents.
+The procedure explains the identification, reporting, and action taken for incidents.

 ### Computer Security Incident Response Team

 OutSystems proactively monitors ODC infrastructure, events, and availability 24 hours a day, seven days a week.
 Any unexpected alert, including privacy breaches, either automatically detected or resulting from a human log review, triggers a Security Incident Response.

+Customers can report suspected privacy or security incidents through the Support Portal at `https://<customername>.outsystems.dev/support/`.

 ### Log Retention

-You can view logs and traces up to four weeks old within ODC Portal.
-You can retrieve logs and traces between four and seven weeks old by opening a support ticket.
-Logs and traces are deleted after seven weeks.
+Developers can view logs and traces up to four weeks old within ODC Portal.
+They can retrieve logs and traces between four and seven weeks old by opening a support ticket.
+The system deletes logs and traces after seven weeks.

 For more information see [Monitor and troubleshoot apps](monitor-apps.md).